The Ultimate Guide to Choosing the Right Drywall for Your Bathroom and Basement

 Q2: Is Greenboard waterproof?
 No. It is water-resistant.
 If you submerge Greenboard in water, it will fail.
 It is designed to handle high humidity, not direct saturation.

 Q4: Can I use fiberglass mat (paperless) drywall in my bathroom?
 Absolutely.
-It’s actually a superior choice to Greenboard.
-The only downside is that it has a slightly textured "orange peel" finish due to the fiberglass, so it requires a little extra sanding or a skim coat if you want a perfectly smooth "eggshell" paint finish.
+It’s actually a superior choice to Greenboard or purpleboard.
+The only downside is that it has a slightly textured "orange peel" finish due to the fiberglass, so it requires a skim coat if you want a perfectly smooth "eggshell" paint finish.

 Q5: What thickness should I buy?
-For most residential walls, 1/2-inch is the standard.
-If you’re doing a ceiling where the joists are 24 inches apart, go with 5/8-inch to prevent the "sag" that moisture can cause over time.
+For most residential surfaces, 1/2-inch is the standard.
+If you’re doing a ceiling where the joists are 24 inches apart, or if code requires type x, go with the 5/8" type x to prevent the "sag" and to meet the building code.